ozguryazilimas/wp-postane/p3-profiler/readme.txt

 4. Then activate the Plugin from Plugins page.

 == Upgrade Notice ==

+= 1.5.1 =
+Fix a bug which broke debug mode and caused scanning to not work properly for some users.

 = 1.5.0 =
 Avoid a race condition on NFS systems.
 Also fix PHP strict notices and stylesheet conflict with MP6/3.8 admin theme.